Physics-Informed Neural Nets for Control of Dynamical Systems: Experiments

 \subsubsection{PINC Control}

 We have performed a similar approach to the first control problem with respect to finding a suitable configuration for network complexity and the proportion between data and collocation points.
-We have observed that the minimum number of layers is 5 to get enough prediction performance for the four tanks system, since it is a more complex plant, with multiple inputs and multiple outputs (MIMO) operating at different timescales.
+We have observed that $5$ is the minimum number of layers to obtain sufficient prediction performance for the four tanks system, since it is a more complex plant, with multiple inputs and multiple outputs (MIMO) operating at different timescales.
 The following experiments consider a PINC net with 5 layers of 20 neurons each.
 Besides, we continue setting $N_t=1,000$, $N_f=100,000$, $K_1=500$, and $K_2=20,000$.
 The sampling period is $T=T_s=10s$.
-The control parameters are once again given by $N_1 = 1$, $N_2 = 5$, $N_u = N_2$, $Q = 10 \mathbf{I}$ and $R = \mathbf{I}$.
+The control parameters are once again given by $N_1 = 1$, $N_2 = 5$, $N_u = N_2$, $Q = 10 \mathbf{I}$, and $R = \mathbf{I}$.

 After training the PINC net, the prediction on test data, with new randomly generated control actions (not shown), is presented in Fig.~\ref{fig:pred_fourtanks}.
 The deviation in prediction at longer ranges, as seen in the first plot for $h_1$ and $h_2$, is expected, since the network works in self-loop mode, feeding its prediction of the last state back as input for the initial state (Fig.~\ref{fig:pinc_feedback}), every $T=10s$.
 Thus, the error is accumulated in this chaining procedure.
 However, MPC uses this trajectory only up to $50s$, equivalent to a prediction horizon of 5 steps, indicated by the vertical dashed line in the figure, and the next optimization procedure in MPC resets the initial state to the true value as obtained by sensors of the real process (Fig.~\ref{fig:pinc_plant}).